Catalysis in Charging Quantum Batteries: Introduction

 Even though this field is promising and filled with a plethora of interesting applications, there exist some issues or experimental limitations to be addressed.
-One of them is creating the \textit{initial} quantum coherence in the state of the charger for boosting the energy transfer.
-This, of course, requires specific preparation which is not experimentally favorable thus, in general, it would be preferable to start from the ground state.
-Quantum correlations may also be troublesome since uncorrelating the battery from the charger can significantly disturb the state of the battery and cost some energy as well.
+One of them is having the \textit{initial} quantum coherence in the state of the charger for boosting the energy transfer \cite{andolina2019extractable}.
+This, of course, requires specific preparation which might not be experimentally favorable.
+Therefore, in general, it would be preferable to start from the ground state.
+Quantum correlations, proposed in Ref. \cite{ferraro2018high}, may also be troublesome since uncorrelating the battery from the charger can significantly disturb the state of the battery and consumes energy.
 Another issue to be noticed is that it is energetically and experimentally more beneficial to use quantum harmonic oscillators (QHO), especially as a battery for storing energy, rather than two-level systems (TLS).
 The reason is the ability to store an \textit{arbitrary} amount of energy (up to natural technical limitations of the particular experimental setup) in one QHO while the maximum energy stored by a TLS is restricted to one quanta.
-To overcome this limitation, we could use many TLSs.
-However, this is not experimentally desirable because of the noise produced when adding more TLSs.

-Catalyst qubit was first proposed by scientists in the resource theory for quantum state transformation purposes such that it allowed for some state transformations that were impossible under some specific operations \cite{jonathan1999entanglement,eisert2000catalysis}.
-No operational use of catalyst qubit has been proposed in the context of energy transfer in quantum thermodynamic systems.
-Can they also be used to facilitate more energy transfer between two quantum thermodynamic systems?
+The storage capacity can be increased by using many TLS though this is not experimentally desirable as it could be complicated to build or control.

+In resource theories of entanglement and thermodynamics, tasks like entanglement distillation and state transformations can be enabled by performing them with the help of an ancillary system playing the role of a catalyst (i.e., a system whose state is not affected by the operations) \cite{jonathan1999entanglement,eisert2000catalysis}.
+These effects can be further enhanced if one allows for approximate catalysis, in which the state of the added system does not have to be returned completely unaltered.
+This may lead to trivialization of the whole theory, as arbitrary transition between states become possible.
+Transformations of bipartite pure entangled states without any communication, possible up to an arbitrary precision due to approximate catalysis, are an example of the so called embezzling \cite {van_Dam_2003}. \\

+Motivated by these effects, here we ask about usefulness of catalylic systems outside of resource theoretical framework, namely in battery charging protocols, hoping to identify scenarios in which energy transfer is enhanced.
+We show that using a qubit or a harmonic oscillator ancillary system, prepared in the ground state, can boost the energy transfer in battery charging protocols, while the energy of the catalyst is left almost unaffected by the transformation.
+More specifically, we demonstrate that the mere presence of a catalyst mediating between the charger and the battery can allow charger-battery systems to realize energy transfers that would otherwise require probing the coupling between the charger and the battery (see Fig. \ref{Fig1}).